Do I Qualify?

 by Ashley Priest

-Laced cannabis, sometimes referred to as dipped cannabis, is cannabis that has been combined with other substances, typically illicit drugs.
-There are a few general reasons that someone would lace cannabis, some more malicious than others.
-Because mixing psychoactive substances come with risks, laced cannabis is always a cause for concern.
+Laced weed, sometimes referred to as dipped weed, is cannabis that has been combined with other substances that are typically illicit drugs or harmful chemicals.
+There are a few reasons why someone would lace cannabis, some more malicious than others.
+No matter the reason, though, mixing psychoactive substances comes with risks, and laced weed is always a cause for concern.

 Why do people lace drugs and, in particular, cannabis?
 Some of the general reasons why someone would lace cannabis include but are not limited to the following: